hjinlab/azapepconf/README.md

-# PEPCONF
+# AzaPEPCONF

-This is a benchmark and reference set for peptide conformational energies.
+This is a benchmark and reference set for azapeptide conformational energies.